-Sweet Potato Casserole is a southern classic.
-With a rich, buttery taste and crunchy pecan streusel topping, this makes the BEST sweet potato casserole recipe makes a perfect side dish or a dessert.
+Sweet Potato Casserole is a delicious southern favorite!
+With a rich, buttery taste and crunchy pecan streusel topping, this makes the BEST sweet potato casserole recipe as a side dish or a dessert!
+Recipe video is included.

 Sweet potato casserole.
 Do you consider it a side dish or dessert?
 Or both?
 Because you know, sometimes when you find something that works for both, you just have to go with it.
 Right?